Managing key multicasting through orthogonal systems: Implementation of the proposed method

-As for the design of the pool of threads, only two active threads are running in any instant of time.
-Another significant difference is the bus (which is much slower than the QPI used for the processor in Table~\ref{table:th_i7_t9500}, core i7 section).
-But even under those circumstances, this architecture could be used as the server for the protocol.
+Jcuda (\cite{jcuda}), which is a Java binding for CUDA (Compute Unified Device Architecture), a set of development tools that allows programmers to use graphic cards for parallel computing- was used to interface the GPU and impersonate it as a new computational entity to which we were able to send requests (cf. Figure \ref{fig:jcuda}).
+To build and prepare the vector space Matrix in the GPU device, a kernel (code able to run on a GPU device) was written.

+Table~\ref{table:th_i7_t9500} shows the execution scenarios and the timings in milliseconds for each protocol stage.
+Tests were executed on a Intel Core-i7 processor.
+The Server was run using vector spaces from 10 up to 10000.
+All the cases used 4 bytes for each vector component, so that the messages produced, using a vector space of dimension 10000, are less than 40 Kbytes.
+The orthogonalization stage is the most time consuming step, so setup is affected as it depends on the dimension of the vector space.
+To test the architectural benefits of the core i7, Table~\ref{table:th_i7_t9500}, the server was tested in a conventional processor, core 2 duo.
+Although this is a laptop processor's architecture, the trend reflected in Table~\ref{table:th_i7_t9500} follows the one observed in the core 2 duo case.

-One of the key aspects of the implemented problem is the client's removal and the time it takes to renew its key so that it can be used by a new client logged into the system.
-This time is reflected in the stage named \emph{Client's setup}.
-As it can be seen, the time to refresh a client is not dependent on the size of the problem.
-Threads can help this operation to scale if the server finds bursts of client's removal operations.
+As Table~\ref{table:jcudaGPU} shows, the time spent in the Setup of the server, affected by the orthogonalization process, was reduced if a GPU was present.
+Another issue was the client removal and the time to renew its key to make it available for new users.
+This time is reflected in the stage named \emph{Client setup}.
+As it can be seen, the time to refresh a client is not dependent on the dimension of the vector space.